dlcowen/FSEventsParser/README.md

 Notes
 ----------------------

+- The report_queries.json file is required to process FSEvents.
+Use -q to specify the location when running the parser.
 - Parsed records can be in excess of 1 million records.
 - The script does not recursively search subdirectories in the source_dir provided.
-All fsevent files including carved gzip if any must be place in the same directory.
+All FSEvents files including carved gzip if any must be placed in the same directory.
 - Currently the script does not perform deduplication.
 Duplicate records may occur when carved gzips are also parsed.